 Citing an anonymous source, Bloomberg News Wednesday said that the SEC has, in fact, been looking into a connection between Jobs' health and Apple's stock since the Apple CEO first appeared sickly in June.
 The purported SEC investigation is not surprising; in fact, the only surprise is why the news wasn't leaked earlier.

 The supposed investigation does not mean that there is any evidence of wrongdoing on Apple's part, Bloomberg was quick to point out, citing the unidentified source.

 The SEC requires that Apple, as a publicly traded company, is legally obligated to disclose pertinent news that may affect stocks.
 The question is: does Jobs' health qualify as public or personal information?

-Whether it could be considered ghoulish or not, almost as soon as Jobs' disclosed his health woes last week, pundits immediately theorized that Apple would be subject to class-action lawsuits.
+Whether it could be considered ghoulish or not, almost as soon as Jobs' disclosed his health woes last week and ensuing absence from the company, pundits immediately theorized that the Cupertino, Calif.-based company would be subject to class action lawsuits.

-As to whether shareholders could successfully win a lawsuit regarding Jobs, legal experts are doubtful.
+As to whether shareholders could successfully win a suit regarding Jobs, legal experts are doubtful.